swais23/bq-partition-gap-finder/README.md

-# Partition Gap Finder in BigQuery
+# BigQuery Partition Gap Finder

 ## Overview
 This Google Colab notebook helps identify missing partitions in BigQuery tables using metadata from `INFORMATION_SCHEMA.PARTITIONS`.
 The process is divided into three steps: